-Starting from the position that governance should be acceptable to those who are subject to it, PatternsofPower.org assesses the ways in which individuals, organizations and governments exert power over each other.
+Starting from the position that governance should be acceptable to those who are subject to it, PatternsofPower.org classifies, assesses and explores the ways in which individuals, organizations and governments exert power over each other.
 This website offers access to books, research material and a blog.

-The Patterns of Power books offer a way of evaluating acceptability in the context of people’s different cultures and political ideologies, and they provide a broad survey of contemporary patterns of power from that perspective.
+The Patterns of Power books offer a basis for understanding the entire scope of governance, enabling readers to evaluate contemporary patterns of power and their acceptability to people of different cultures and political ideologies.
 The books are available as paperbacks or as e-books, either as summaries or with full contents.

 The blog and its associated social-networking services comment on current events, using the approach described in the book to evaluate the performance of those who wield power.
 The posts sometimes quote the research material.